What is Content Length? SEO Guide for Beginners

 Multiple studies have shown a correlation between content length and search rankings.
 Pages ranking in the top 10 of Google results tend to have 1,400-2,000+ words on average.
 But this correlation exists because comprehensive content naturally covers more subtopics, includes more keyword variations, and provides more value, not because Google counts words.

 Longer content also earns more backlinks on average.
-Research from Backlinko found that long-form content gets 77% more links than short articles.
+The Backlinko and BuzzSumo study of 912 million blog posts found that content longer than 3,000 words gets an average of 77.2% more referring domain links than content shorter than 1,000 words.
 This makes sense.
 A 3,000-word definitive guide on a topic is more linkable than a 300-word surface-level overview.
 Other websites reference and link to content that thoroughly covers a subject.
+The same study found a "sweet spot" of 1,000 to 2,000 words for maximizing social shares, with diminishing returns past the 2,000-word mark, so more words is not automatically more reach.

 Content length also impacts dwell time and engagement metrics.
 If a user searches for "how to optimize images for SEO" and lands on a 200-word page that barely touches the topic, they will bounce and look for a better result.
 A comprehensive 1,500-word guide that covers formats, compression, alt text, file naming, lazy loading, and structured data keeps them reading and signals to Google that the content is satisfying the query.